pygraphviz/pygraphviz/doc/Readme.txt

 Quick Install
 -------------

-   Tested on Linux and OSX.
-In principle will work on any platform with a C compiler and the Graphviz libraries.
+   Pygraphviz is developed and tested on Linux and OSX.
+   In principle it will work on any platform that has Python, a C compiler, and the Graphviz libraries.

-   Download the source, unpack, and run "python setup.py install".

-   Also may be installed using EasyInstall http://peak.telecommunity.com/DevCenter/EasyInstall

-   easy_install pygraphviz
+   Building from source:

+      - Download the source (tar.gz or zip file)
+      - Unpack and change directory to pygraphviz-x.xx
+      - Run "python setup.py install" to build and install
+      - (optional) cd pygraphviz/tests and run "python setup_egg.py test" to execute the tests

+   Building a Python egg from source:

+      - Download the source (tar.gz or zip file)
+      - Unpack and change directory to pygraphviz-x.xx
+      - Run "python setup_egg.py install" to build and install
+      - (optional) run "python setup_egg.py test" to execute the tests

 History